-Our corpus is composed by six collections of the Portuguese web, broadly considered the web subset of interest to the Portuguese.
-Since the goal is to create a corpus representative of the documents that are encountered in a real search environment, we only included collections indexed and searchable through the public access given by the PWA at http://archive.pt.
+Our corpus is composed by six crawls of the Portuguese web, broadly considered the subset of the web of interest to the Portuguese.
+Since the goal is to create a corpus representative of the documents encountered in a real search environment, we only included collections indexed and searchable through the public access given by the PWA at http://archive.pt.
 The corpus' main characteristics are detailed in Table 1, showing a significant heterogeneity in age, size and type.
-They are the result of different types of crawling that amount to around 256 million documents, which consist of 6.2 TB compressed in ARC format (8.9 TB uncompressed) [23].
-This corpus contains some of the first documents published in the Portuguese web in 1996 and go until 2009.
-It includes all type of
+They result from different crawls, which obtained 256 million documents, corresponding to 6.2 TB of compressed data in ARC format (8.9 TB uncompressed) [23].
+This corpus contains some of the first documents published

-Years # Documents (K) Size (GB) Description 1 1996 75 0.316 selective crawl of most popular sites 2 1996 - 2000 5 047 48 broad crawls periodically made by the Internet Archive 3 2000 - 2008 118 842 1 900 broad crawls periodically made by the Internet Archive 4 2004 - 2006 14 374 165 selective crawls made by the Portuguese National Library 5 2008 48 718 1 600 exhaustive crawl of mostly the .pt domain 6 2009 68 776 2 500 exhaustive crawl of mostly the .pt domain Total 255 832 6 213 textual formats, such as HTML, PDF and Microsoft Office, and other media formats (image, video and audio) to support a faithful rendering of document versions, which are no longer available on the live web.
+Years # Documents (K) Size (GB) Description 1 1996 75 0.316 selective crawl of most popular sites 2 1996 - 2000 5 047 48 broad crawls periodically made by the Internet Archive 3 2000 - 2008 118 842 1 900 broad crawls periodically made by the Internet Archive 4 2004 - 2006 $14 \ 374$ 165 selective crawls made by the Portuguese National Library 5 2008 48 718 1 600 exhaustive crawl of mostly the .pt domain 6 2009 68 776 2 500 exhaustive crawl of mostly the .pt domain Total 255 832 6 213 in the Portuguese web in 1996 and go until 2009.
+It includes all common types of textual formats, such as HTML, PDF and Microsoft Office, and other media formats (image, video and audio) to support a faithful rendering of document versions, which are no longer available on the live web.
 We consider this corpus sufficiently comprehensive and representative, but not too large to discourage its use.
 The ClueWeb095 is the largest corpus made available to support research on IR.
 It contains over 1 billion web pages, which sums 5 TB compressed (25 TB uncompressed).
 This size is superior to the size of our corpus and several research groups have demonstrated that their IR systems scale to this order of magnitude, for instance, in the TREC web tracks since 2009.

-Table 1: Web collections that compose the corpus.
+Table 1: Web crawls that compose the corpus.